Choosing a GNU/Linux Distribution

 So what distribution should you use?

-Well, I can not really tell you that.
-The only thing that I can advice you is that if you are starting with GNU/Linux, you can begin with some noob distribution like Ubuntu and then if you manage to install it and to stop using privative software, move to a better and more ethical distribution like Debian or ArchLinux.
+Well, I cannot really tell you that.
+The only thing that I can advise you is that if you are starting with GNU/Linux, you can begin with some noob distribution like Ubuntu.
+Then, if you manage to install it and to stop using private software, move to a better and more ethical distribution like Debian or ArchLinux.

 Recommended Articles